Glasgow

-Etymology
+Etymology and heraldry

 The name Glasgow is Brittonic in origin.
 The first element glas, meaning "grey-green, grey-blue" both in Brittonic, Scottish Gaelic and modern day Welsh and the second *cöü, "hollow" (cf. Welsh glas-cau), giving a meaning of "green-hollow".
-The green-hollow may refer to the ravine to the east of Glasgow Cathedral.
 It is often said that the name means "dear green place" or that "dear green place" is a translation from Gaelic Glas Caomh.
 "The dear green place" remains an affectionate way of referring to the city.
-The modern Gaelic is Glaschu and derived from the same roots as the English.
+The modern Gaelic is Glaschu and derived from the same roots as the Brittonic.

-The settlement probably had an earlier Cumbric name, Cathures; the modern name appears for the first time in the Gaelic period (1116), as Glasgu.
+The settlement may have an earlier Brittonic name, Cathures; the modern name appears for the first time in the Gaelic period (1116), as Glasgu.
 It is also recorded that the King of Strathclyde, Rhydderch Hael, welcomed Saint Kentigern (also known as Saint Mungo), and procured his consecration as bishop about 540.
 For some thirteen years Kentigern laboured in the region, building his church at the Molendinar Burn where Glasgow Cathedral now stands, and making many converts.
 A large community developed around him and became known as Glasgu.
+The coat of arms of the City of Glasgow was granted to the royal burgh by the Lord Lyon on 25 October 1866.
+It incorporates a number of symbols and emblems associated with the life of Glasgow's patron saint, Mungo, which had been used on official seals prior to that date.
+The emblems represent miracles supposed to have been performed by Mungo and are listed in the traditional rhyme: